-The U.S. Environmental Protection Agency (EPA) requires drinking water utilities to provide an annual Consumer Confidence Report to help consumers understand where their drinking water comes from so they can make informed decisions about their health and protection of the environment.
+The U.S. Environmental Protection Agency (EPA) requires drinking water utilities to provide an Annual Water Quality Report (otherwise known as a Consumer Confidence Report) to help consumers understand where their drinking water comes from so they can make informed decisions about their health and protection of the environment.